-A: The easy answer is “yes”.
+A: The easy answer is “no”.

-The domestic water comes from Lake Erie, but is treated to municipal standards.
+The domestic water comes from Lake Erie, but is treated (in theory) to municipal standards.
 Toronto, Buffalo, Niagara Falls, Hamilton all can (more or less) say the same thing, but are all downstream of us too.
 Meanwhile plastic water bottles fill landfills, don’t have stringent standards to meet, and nobody’s taxes ever seem to decline.